 Custom Software vs. Off-the-Shelf: How to Make the Right Call

 Off-the-shelf software is faster to start.
 Custom software is faster to live with.
-Here's a practical framework — with real numbers — for figuring out which one your business actually needs.
+Here's the framework I use, with real numbers, to figure out which one a business actually needs.

 By Thomas Tague · Updated

-Off-the-shelf software — SaaS tools, platforms, packaged products — has a lot going for it.
-It’s usually faster to get started, cheaper upfront, and maintained by a team whose entire job is keeping it running and improving.
+Off-the-shelf software has a lot going for it.
+It’s usually faster to get started, cheaper on day one, and maintained by a team whose whole job is keeping it running and getting better.

-If your need is common — project management, CRM, accounting, HR — there are good tools that have been refined over years by companies who specialize in exactly that problem.
-You should strongly consider using them.
+If your need is common, project management, a CRM, accounting, payroll, there are genuinely good tools out there that companies have spent years sharpening on exactly your problem.
+You should take those seriously.

-The question to ask: does your process need to fit the tool, or does the tool need to fit your process?
+The question I’d ask first is this: does your process need to fit the tool, or does the tool need to fit your process?
+Most businesses can bend to fit a well-built tool without much pain.
+If you can, you probably should.
+Don’t build what you can buy.

 The hidden cost of “just buy another tool”